Communer

 What does Markhound® Appraisal mean?

 The Markhound® Appraisal is our estimate of how much a brand is worth.
-Markhound® incorporates Communer’s proprietary sales data, trademark details, market trends, our AI-powered marketability score, and additional brand assets such as domain name or social media handles.
+Markhound incorporates Communer’s proprietary sales data, trademark details, the USPTO's trademark database API, our AI-assisted marketability score, and additional brand assets such as domain name or social media handles.
+Every listing features the Markhound Appraisal near the listing price.